Sulla

+Lucius Cornelius Sulla Felix (/ˈsʌlə/, [ˈɫuːkius kɔrˈneːlius ˈsulːa ˈfeːliːks]; 138–78 BC), commonly known as Sulla, was a Roman general and statesman of the late Roman Republic.
+Coming to fame for his military exploits, he was the first general during the late republic to march on Rome and win a civil war.
+After purging his opponents, he assumed the dictatorship, sought to strengthen the republican system by means of reforms to the constitution, and resigned his plenary powers after their enactment.

-Sulla had the distinction of holding the office of consul twice, as well as reviving the dictatorship.
-A gifted and innovative general, he achieved numerous successes in wars against foreign and domestic opponents.
+Sulla held the office of consul twice and revived the dictatorship.
+A gifted general, he achieved successes in wars against foreign and domestic opponents.
 Sulla rose to prominence during the war against the Numidian king Jugurtha, whom he captured as a result of Jugurtha's betrayal by the king's allies, although his superior Gaius Marius took credit for ending the war.
 He then fought successfully against Germanic tribes during the Cimbrian War, and Italian allies during the Social War.
 He was awarded the Grass Crown for his bravery at the Battle of Nola.
-Sulla was closely associated with Venus, adopting the title Epaphroditos meaning favored of Aphrodite/Venus.
+Sulla was closely associated with Venus, adopting the title Epaphroditos, meaning favoured of Aphrodite.